The world is changing rapidly and information becomes obsolete the moment it is published.

-If you will study Philosophy, Politics and Economics at the University of Oxford and then International Management at King’s College London, you could take a short-course or attend a summer school to study psychology.
+If you study Philosophy, Politics and Economics (PPE) at the University of Oxford and then International Management at King’s College London, then you could take a short-course or attend a summer school to study psychology.

 For example, check out the short-course in Psychology: An Introduction by the University of Oxford.